 "Yes dear," Wilson said.
 He turned out the light.
 The covers moved slightly as he pulled them up.
-Two minutes later his breathing was already starting to deepen.
-House listened to the sound of Wilson falling asleep and took a curious sort of comfort in it.
+Two minutes later his breathing had already started to deepen.
+House listened to Wilson fall asleep and took a curious sort of comfort in it.
 He rubbed his thigh and let the feeling wash over him as his pain leaked away, bit by bit.

-When he woke, sunlight was coming in the window and the fragrance of fresh coffee filled the air.
-The tv was playing too; from the sound of it, Wilson was watching the parades.
+When he woke, sunlight came in the window and the fragrance of fresh coffee filled the air.
+The tv played too; from the sound of it, Wilson watched the parades.
 House lay there for a while, astonished at how late it was.
 He'd slept several hours after the spasm without waking, something that hadn't happened in quite a while.

 It took some doing to get up.
-That was nothing new, but with the damage from the spasm he had to be extra careful or risk starting another cramp.
-By degrees he made it to the bathroom and got into the tub, peeling off his sleep pants and tee shirt along the way.
-A shower would work better at this point than a long soak, so he let the spray pound his thigh until the water began to cool, reminding him that he'd intended to look into an on-demand heater.
+That was nothing new, but with the damage from the spasm he had to be extra careful or risk the start of another cramp.
+By degrees he made it to the bathroom and got into the tub as he peeled off his sleep pants and tee shirt along the way, and covered the ankle monitor with a plastic bag.
+A shower would work better at this point than a long soak, so he let the spray pound his thigh until the water began to cool.
+That reminded him that he'd intended to look into an on-demand heater.

-When he finally emerged from the bedroom it was to find Wilson ensconced on the couch in front of the tv in his pajamas, sitting cross-legged and absorbed in the display onscreen.
+When he finally emerged from the bedroom it was to find Wilson ensconced on the couch in front of the tv in his pajamas.
+He sat cross-legged and absorbed in the display onscreen.